 - Paint Brush or Paint Sprayer

-- Green Chalk Style Paint – Wild Clover Paint from Country Chic Paint (Get 10% off your order when you use RAYOFSUN10 at checkout)
+- Green Chalk Style Paint – I used the limited edition Wild Clover Paint from Country Chic Paint, you can use Fireworks as an alternative

 - New Knobs

-I know this is always the step everyone wants to skip.
-I think that’s why chalk paint became so popular, because it was advertised as no prep paint.
+I know this is always the step that most people want to skip.
+I think that’s why chalk paint became so popular, because it was advertised as no-prep paint.

 And you can totally go that route, if you want all of your hard work of painting to end in easily scratched furniture.